Talk to your kids – before Big Tobacco does.

 What you need to know about the youth vaping epidemic.

-Protect our kids from a lifetime of addiction
+Protect your kids from a lifetime of addiction.

-The issue?
-Just like cigarettes and dip, e-cigarettes contain the addictive chemical nicotine — and lots of it.
+Just like cigarettes and dip, vapes contain the addictive chemical nicotine — and lots of it.
 JUUL, the leading e-cigarette company, developed a process that gets more nicotine into every pod.
 Now every JUUL pod sold has as much nicotine as 20 cigarettes.

-E-cigarettes and “vapes” are battery-powered devices that heat a liquid solution (often flavored) to produce a smoke-like aersol inhaled by the user.
+Vapes are battery-powered devices that heat a liquid solution (often flavored) to produce a smoke-like aerosol inhaled by the user.
 They usually use “pods,” which are replaceable cartridges that contain the burnable liquid or “juice.”

 Studies show that the human brain is still developing until age 25, with the fastest growth happening during the teen years.
 Adding nicotine to the mix?
 That’s a recipe for long-term damage.

 Vape products can even fool adults.
 Many vapes are shaped like school supplies, and they’re small enough to hide in bookbags and purses.
 That makes them dangerously easy to hide from parents and teachers.